postgres-ai/docs/src/pages/resources/case-studies/qiwi.md

 ---
-title: "Qiwi: Control the Data with Database Lab to Accelerate Development"
+title: "Database Lab: How Qiwi Controls the Data to Accelerate Development"
 ---

-# Qiwi: Control the Data with Database Lab to Accelerate Development
+# Database Lab: How Qiwi Controls the Data to Accelerate Development

 <table class="minimal-style">
   <tr>